Forex Market: Indian rupee depreciates against US dollar | DH Latest News, DH NEWS, Latest News, NEWS, Business , US dollar, Forex, Indian Rupee, Forex Foreign Exchang, Forex Market, US Dollar Index

 Mumbai: The Indian rupee slipped down against the US dollar in the forex market.
-The strengthening of the US dollar has weighed upon the Indian currency.
-The sustained foreign fund inflows and positive opening of the Indian share market has supported the local currency from downfall.
+The strengthening of the US dollar in the international markets and the US equity benchmark indices reaching the highest level in the market has weighed upon the Indian currency.

-At the interbank foreign exchange, the Indian rupee opened at 73.70 against the dollar.
-During trading, it then slipped again and reached at 73.72, registering a decline of 11 paise.
-On Tuesday, the Indian currency settled at 73.61 against the US dollar.
+At the interbank foreign exchange, the domestic currency fell to 73.77 against the dollar, registering a decline of 13 paise from the last close.
+On Thursday, the Indian rupee ended at 73.64 against the US dollar.

+Also Read: Diesel price hiked for first time in over two months

 Post Your Comments